My 10 digital workplace predictions for 2019

 For example, if you can monitor your staff continually, will you do so or will you choose not to and to use that “respect for privacy” as an example of the way you treat employees?

 And how can your digital workplace help maintain the health and well-being of your staff?
 Rather like fitness-tracking devices can sense your stress levels and support you to take breaks, breathe, drink and generally better manage your well-being, so the digital workplace for some will have a new role in promoting the general health and ethics of the organization.
+Some companies have begun to outsource the difficult task of maintaining a positive mental and physical working environment, and it’s paying dividends in producitivity and general well-being.
+The Employee Assistance Programme from LifeWorks is a key example of the many services available in this growing industry.

 How one Australian university helps build student well-being digitally.